We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The men experienced significantly increased testosterone levels, strength and fat loss, compared to a placebo (
+The men experienced significantly increased testosterone levels, strength, and fat loss, compared with a placebo (

-Another study in 60 healthy men showed that taking 600 mg of Testofen, a supplement made from fenugreek seed extract and minerals, daily for six weeks improved libido, sexual performance and strength (
+Another study in 60 healthy men showed that taking 600 mg of Testofen, a supplement made from fenugreek seed extract and minerals, daily for 6 weeks improved libido, sexual performance, and strength (

 These findings were confirmed by another, larger study in 120 healthy men.
-Taking 600 mg of Testofen every day for three months improved self-reported erectile function and the frequency of sexual activity.
+Taking 600 mg of Testofen every day for 3 months improved self-reported erectile function and the frequency of sexual activity.

 Also, the supplement significantly increased testosterone levels (

 Keep in mind that all of these studies examined fenugreek extracts.
-It is unlikely that whole fenugreek, which is used in cooking and herbal tea, is as effective.
+It’s unlikely that whole fenugreek, which is used in cooking and herbal tea, is as effective.

-Adequate zinc intake appears to be one of the cornerstones of male fertility.
+Getting enough zinc is one of the cornerstones of male fertility.

 Controlled trials need to confirm these observational findings.

-Ashwagandha (Withania somnifera) is a medicinal herb that has been used in India since ancient times.
+Ashwagandha (Withania somnifera) is a medicinal herb that’s been used in India since ancient times.

 Studies suggest that ashwagandha may improve male fertility by boosting testosterone levels.

-One study in men with low sperm cell counts showed that taking 675 mg of ashwagandha root extract per day for three months significantly improved fertility.
+One study in men with low sperm cell counts showed that taking 675 mg of ashwagandha root extract per day for 3 months significantly improved fertility.

-Specifically, it increased sperm counts by 167%, semen volume by 53% and sperm motility by 57%, compared to the start of the study.
+Specifically, it increased sperm counts by 167%, semen volume by 53%, and sperm motility by 57%, compared with levels at the start of the study.
 In comparison, minimal improvements were detected among those who got a placebo treatment (

 Increased testosterone levels may be partly responsible for these benefits.

-A study in 57 young men following a strength-training program showed that consuming 600 mg of ashwagandha root extract daily significantly increased testosterone levels, muscle mass and strength, compared to a placebo (
+A study in 57 young men following a strength-training program showed that consuming 600 mg of ashwagandha root extract daily significantly increased testosterone levels, muscle mass, and strength, compared with a placebo (

-Maca root is a popular plant food that originated from central Peru.
+Maca root is a popular plant food that originated in central Peru.
 Traditionally, it has been used for its ability to enhance libido and fertility.

 Studies also suggest that maca root may improve sexual performance.
-In men with mild erectile dysfunction, 2.4 grams of dried maca root slightly improved self-reported erectile function and sexual well-being (
+In men with mild erectile dysfunction, taking 2.4 grams of dried maca root for 12 weeks slightly improved self-reported erectile function and sexual well-being (

-Taking 1.75 grams of maca root powder every day for three months also increased sperm counts and motility in healthy men (
+Taking 1.75 grams of maca root powder every day for 3 months also increased sperm count and motility in healthy men (

 Also, keep in mind that fertility and libido usually go hand in hand with your general health.

-For this reason, anything that improves your overall health is likely to boost your fertility at the same time.
+For this reason, anything that improves your overall health is likely to boost your fertility.

 Here are 8 additional tips to boost fertility and sperm count/quality:

-- Lose excess weight: Obesity is associated with infertility.
-If you are infertile and obese, weight loss should be one of your top goals (
+- Lose excess weight.
+Carrying extra weight is associated with infertility.
+If your doctor suspects that weight may be linked to your infertility, discuss weight loss as one of your health goals (

 55, 56, 57).

-If you are one of them, focus first on improving your general health.
-Many of the tips mentioned in this article are key components of a healthy lifestyle.
+If you’re having fertility issues, one thing you can do is focus on improving your general health.
+Many of the tips mentioned above are key components of a healthy lifestyle.

-None of them are guaranteed to work, but if you suffer from nutrient deficiencies or low testosterone levels, chances are that they may help
+There’s no guaranteed fix, but if nutrient deficiencies or low testosterone levels are contributing factors, chances are that these lifestyle tips may help.